Operational Risk:

 Comprehensiveness Score: 0 / 100

-The assessor found no evidence of guidelines on how to address corruption risks in contracting whilst on deployed operations or peacekeeping missions (1).
+There is no evidence that guidelines on addressing corruption risks in contracting whilst on deployed operations or peacekeeping missions exist in Niger [1][2].
 The…

 Explore